 Insulation quality

 Good insulation plays a vital role in keeping running costs low.
 A well-insulated office reduces the need for prolonged heating, keeping warmth in during winter and minimising cooling needs in the summer.
-Have a read of the benefits of an insulated garden office.
+Have a read of the benefits of an insulated garden office and are garden rooms warm in the winter.

 Energy-efficient fixtures